 Our dataset presents a good resolution of maps with bathymetric data from 1790 to 2020.
 Nevertheless, the extent of the bathymetric data in the harbour or in the open sea is variable through time from map to map along with the density of point or bathymetric lines.
-Figure 2 (“Digitalising”) presents all the informations related to the digitalisation of our maps.
+Figure 2 (“Digitalising”) presents all information related to the digitalisation of our maps.
 The old harbour, later called Internal Harbour or Darsena Interior is the area that can be tracked in time trough almost all the bathymetric maps.
-We represented in blue and dotted lines the extent of the bathymetric data with an overlay from map to map.
-For the period 1905-1931 (light blue), we decided to not consider the bathymetric map of 1911 and 1917 that are only representing the bathymetries at the entrance of the harbour where were conducted the dredging activities.
+Blue and dotted lines represent the extent of the bathymetric data with an overlay from map to map.
+For the period 1905-1931 (light blue), we decided to not consider the bathymetric maps of 1911 and 1917 that only show bathymetries at the entrance of the harbour where dredging was conducted.

 Between 1790 and 1917, the bathymetric data are reported directly on the old map with numbers.
 Each number was digitalised into a bathymetric point in a shapefile.
 Initially (1790-1852), all depths are expressed in Pies de Burgos.
-In the attribute table, all the depths were expressed in metres considering the following relation: 1 Pie de Burgos = 0,278635 metre.
+In the attribute table, all depths were expressed in metres considering the following relation: 1 Pie de Burgos = 0,278635 metre.
 Later, all bathymetric indications are in metres.

 From 1931, the bathymetry is already processed and manually interpolated into lines.
-We did not have access to the initial depth measured.
-The bathymetry provided are with isolines each 1 m.
-Bathymetric map are provided almost every year in the reports of the port.
+We did not have access to the initial depth measurements.
+The bathymetry is provided with 1 m isolines.
+Bathymetric maps are provided almost every year in the reports of the port.
 However, updated bathymetric data are only provided in the reports of the ports of 1931, 1947, 1958, 1960, 1963, 1966, 1971.

-From 1974 to 2000, the annual reports of the harbour of Tarragona (Memória annual del Puerto de Tarragona) provide simplified maps of the bathymetry and insists on the mean and theoretical depth for each part of the harbour.
+From 1974 to 2000, the annual reports of the harbour of Tarragona (Memória annual del Puerto de Tarragona) provide simplified maps of the bathymetry and insists on the averaged and theoretical depth for each part of the harbour.
 From 1974 to 1977 the precision is 1 m, and later 5 m.
 Since 2001, the annual report of the harbour of Tarragona does not provide maps of the bathymetry except in 2010.
 More detailed maps are available for recent periods but are no more part of the annual reports.

-The Museum of the Port of Tarragona provided us an updated and detailed bathymetric map of 2020 with an isolines at 1 m that complete our dataset to the present day.
-Comparing to the set of maps dated from the 1970’s in the annual reports of the harbour, this map displays the real interpolated depth of the harbour.
+The Museum of the Port of Tarragona provided us an updated and detailed bathymetric map of 2020 with 1 m isolines that complete our dataset to the present day.
+Comparing to the set of maps dated from the 1970’s in the annual reports of the harbour, this map displays the latest interpolated depths of the harbour and will serve as a reference for further analysis hereafter.

 Interpolation